The health benefits of garlic have been reaped for centuries.

 Therefore, garlic and its bioactive compounds could be helpful in fighting diabetes.

-The gist: Garlic can help in reducing the risk factors of diabetes, thus has a positive effect on diabetes management
+Garlic can help in reducing the risk factors of diabetes, thus has a positive effect on diabetes management

 14) Garlic May Promote Weight Loss

 Garlic has been shown to reduce the levels of LDL and therefore it is possible that it could have fat reducing properties.